-If you’re tired of buying expensive coconut liners every spring, then you’re going to love my cheap solution!
-This inexpensive DIY project is easy to do with materials you probably have lying around the house.
-Plus, this coco liner alternative looks awesome, and lasts for years without having to be replaced!
+This inexpensive project is easy to do with materials you probably have lying around the house.
+Plus, my coco liner substitution looks awesome, and lasts for years without having to be replaced.

 I have a few of those wire basket planters that came with coconut liners when I bought them.
 The coco liner always looks so beautiful when freshly planted with summer annuals.